Sammy-Barasa/project0-Assembler-and-Simulator/README.md

 # How to contribute

 Branch dev is always ahead.
 Reach out to me on my linked in so I can add your email a a contributer.
+See details on my profile.

 1. Add an issue
 2. Clone the repo